 – This type of IUD can last 10 years.

-– Decreased risk for bleeding during menstrual periods.
+– They decreased the risk for bleeding during menstrual periods.

 – Prevention of menstrual period can be seen.

-– Can also be used for heavy bleeding (menorrhagia) along with birth control.
+– They can also be used for heavy bleeding (menorrhagia) along with birth control.

 – This IUD can disrupt sperm as well as help prevent egg implantation.